• Skip to primary navigation

 Chef's Tips for Creamy Cabbage Soup With Sausage

-• Choose a sausage flavour you like because it will be the main flavour you get from the sop.
-I used Oktoberfest sausage because they go well with caraway seasoning.
-A Bratwurst or other German style sausage would work well.
+• Choose a sausage flavour you like because it will be the main flavour you get from the soup.
+I used Oktoberfest sausage because it goes well with caraway seasoning.
+A Bratwurst or other German-style sausage would work well.

 • Cream will separate when heated if the fat content is not high enough.
-Whipping cream (35%) can be boiled/reduced etc and it won't break.
-To help avoid the cream separating the addition of flour changes the structure of it so it wont' break.
-Think of making gravy - you dissolve the flour in the milk and then add to your hot stock and it thickens but doesn't break.
+Whipping cream (35%) can be boiled/reduced, etc, and it won't break.
+To help avoid the cream separating, the addition of flour changes the structure of it so it won't break.
+Think of making gravy - you dissolve the flour in the milk and then add it to your hot stock, and it thickens but doesn't break.
 Same idea.
-Having said that you can use whatever percentage of cream you like to suit your taste.
+Having said that, you can use whatever percentage of cream you like to suit your taste.

 Wine Pairing for Creamy Cabbage Soup